jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/linux_sql/README.md

 - crontab
 This Script sets the host_usage to run every minute
 - queries.sql
-This query has three queries, first on is to group harware info based on CPU number.
+This query has three queries so far.
+First on is to group harware info based on CPU number.
 Second script average memory used for each host every 5 minutes.
 Last query is to detect host failure which is whenever host doesn't insert minimum three data points every 5 minutes.

 ## Database Modeling
 `Host_info`